heinzeya/kabam/README.md

 - `GET /auth/confirm/veryLongHashKey` - usually this links are recieved by email after registration.
 - `POST /auth/login` - authorize by login and password with two mandatory parameters - `username` and `password`.
 - `POST /auth/signup` - create new user account with 3 mandatory parameters - `username`,`email` and `password`.
+- `POST /auth/isBusy` - route to be executed by ajax to determine, if username or email is in use.
+Two mandatory parameters - `username` and `email`.
+Response is a JSON object with information about it, like this - `{ 'username':'OK', 'email': 'OK' }`
+- `POST /auth/completeProfile

 Documentation disclaimer
 ================